Patriot’s Pen Essay Contest

 Students in the Lombard, Illinois, area should

-Pen Entry Form and send it to a sponsoring VFW Post in their area.
+to find a sponsoring VFW Post in their area.

 The essays are evaluated by members of the Post

-and Ladies Auxiliary.
+and Auxiliary.
 The winners at the VFW Lilac Post 5815 level

 each receive a small cash award, the opportunity to advance to the